 Assessing impacts of two major new exotic pollinators in Fiji

-A project undertaken by Flinders University, South Australian Museum, University of the South Pacific, Kyoto University, and Secretariat of the Pacific Regional Environment Program.
-Project leaders are Mike Schwarz (Flinders University), Mark Stevens (South Australian Museum), Scott Groom (Kyoto University), Marika Tuiwawa (University of the South Pacific) and Posa Skelton (SPREP)
+A project undertaken by Flinders University, South Australian Museum, University of the South Pacific, University of Adelaide, and Secretariat of the Pacific Regional Environment Program.
+Project leaders are Mike Schwarz (Flinders University), Mark Stevens (South Australian Museum), Scott Groom (University of Adelaide), Marika Tuiwawa (University of the South Pacific) and Posa Skelton (SPREP)

 Introduced exotic species that become ‘weedy’ often have very negative impacts on native ecosystems.
 On the other hand exotic pollinators, such as the honeybee Apis mellifera and the bumble bee Bombus terrestris, are often valued for their ability to increase crop yields.
 Balancing these two factors can be difficult, and land/resource managers need to be informed by solid research on likely impacts.